-Our team specializes in helping patients across the state of Virginia obtain their Medical Marijuana cards.
+Our team specializes in helping patients across the state of Virginia obtain their medical marijuana cards.
 With locations in all major Virginia cities, our doctors are here to help you through the process.
-Give us a call, or send us a message, if you’d like to find out more information about how you can get your Medical Marijuana card in Virginia.
+Give us a call at 888-633-5808 or send us a message, if you’d like to find out more information about how you can get your Virginia Marijuana Card.

 When will I receive my identification card?

 What is the cost for a medical marijuana card in Virginia?

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
 As such, we offer a variety of payment methods, including monthly payment plan options and discounts for veterans, as well as referral discounts to those who spread the word about our services.
 After the first appointment, all required follow-ups are free for 12 months.

 If my registry identification card expired and I didn’t submit my renewal application before the deadline, am I still eligible to purchase medical marijuana?